wheerdam/linuxjoy/linuxjoy-api.md

 In the callback function, the user can either use the provided reference to the `LinuxJoystick` instance to inspect the controller states, or the user can use the event reference itself to determine what has occured.
 The `LinuxJoystickEvent` class has three useful functions that can be used to determine a state change: `isAxisChanged()`, `isButtonDown()`, and `isButtonUp()`.
 Each of the function will return the index of the axis or the button that the event corresponds to.
 The functions will return `-1` if it is not the correct event.
 The README document for the library has an example code that takes advantage of this interface.

 `LinuxJoystick` also has a `setCloseCallback(LinuxJoystickEventCallback)` function that sets a callback that gets called when the `close()` function is called.
-The event field of the `callback(LinuxJoystick j, LinuxJoystickEvent ev)` function will be `null` when the callback is performed. *Do not call `close()` within this callback as this will cause a circular call that will overflow the call stack and crash the program*.
+The event field of the `callback(LinuxJoystick j, LinuxJoystickEvent ev)` function will be `null` when the callback is performed. **Do not call `close()` within this callback** as this will cause a circular call that will overflow the call stack and crash the program.

 ### Linux Joystick API Event Data Structure